Support for Co-Workers of the Affected

 Here are some ways for co-workers to support a woman with postpartum depression after she returns to work:

-- Avoid passing judgement or questioning her ability to handle her job
+- Avoid passing judgement or questioning her ability to handle her job.
+That is rude and will make her feel worse.

-- Treat her the same as you did before she went on maternity leave
+- Treat her the same as you did (or better) before she went on maternity leave.

-Ultimately, it’s important for co-workers to offer support by trusting that the mother is doing what’s best for herself and her family.
-Postpartum depression is a long-term condition and so it will take time for it to completely go away.
+It is important for co-workers to offer support by trusting that the mother is doing what is best for herself and her family.
+Postpartum depression is a long-term condition.
+It will take time for it to completely go away.
 With ongoing support and care from the people around her, she will eventually be able to make a full recovery.